dogopequi/DogoEngine/README.md

 PhysX is integrated, with more functionality to introduce.
 The DLLs are not included here and need to be built independently.
 I will consider making it part of the build process, or simply distribute them along with the engine, or build it statically aswell.

-Editor is in progress, but I need more functionality with UI, and more advanced OpenGL to render the framebuffer to the viewport.
+Editor is in progress, but I need more functionality with UI.
+Successfully draws game layer to framebuffer and renders to viewport, handling input.

 3D (Just two models and a few lines, nothing exemplary yet):